Henry's DCM heart disease IMPROVED!

-We are so grateful to Henry's Mum Sarah for sharing in his remarkable story about his heart health, and sending the photo of Henry with his scarf to stop his Spaniel ears from dropping into his homemade wholefood bowl!
+We are so grateful to Henry's Mum Sarah for sharing in his remarkable story about his heart health, and sending the photo of Henry with his scarf to stop his Spaniel ears from dropping into his wholefood bowl of plant-based goodness!

 "Henry was diagnosed with a heart murmur Summer ‘23 aged 9 - incidentally found by a vet in France upon a health check for return worming tablet.